Sciences Po, France

 -

-Greater representation of women on decision-making teams may better represent women’s preferences but may not help economic performance
+Greater representation of women may better represent women’s preferences but may not help economic performance

-Ghazala Azmat, May 2014Women’s representation on corporate boards, political committees, and other teams is increasing, in part because of legal mandates.
-Understanding the effects of gender diversity in terms of economic performance is important to assess the impact of these changes.
-Data on team dynamics and gender differences in preferences (risk-taking behavior, taste for competition, prosocial behavior) show how gender composition influences group decision-making and subsequent performance through channels such as investment decisions, internal management, corporate governance, and social responsibility.MoreLess
+Ghazala Azmat, May 2019Women's representation on corporate boards, political committees, and other decision-making teams is increasing, this is in part because of legal mandates.
+Evidence on team dynamics and gender differences in preferences (for example, risk-taking behavior, taste for competition, prosocial behavior) shows how gender composition influences group decision-making and subsequent performance.
+This works through channels such as investment decisions, internal management, corporate governance, and social responsibility.MoreLess